zats/Presentations/EXC_BAD_ACCESS/presentation.md

 ^ Use fishhook to replace functions

-^ This is the only part that is impossible in Swift 1.2 - can't call a C function from the pointer
+^ This is the only part that is impossible in Swift 1.2 - can't call a C function from the pointer.
+Sadly, for this method we have to call the original implementation.
+This is something I had to do in Objective-C.

 ---